pypa/packaging.python.org/source/specifications/inline-script-metadata.rst

   the script is compatible.
 The value of this field MUST be a valid :ref:`version specifier <version-specifiers>`.

-Any future specifications that define additional fields for the ``[run]`` table when used in a ``pyproject.toml`` file MUST include the aforementioned fields exactly as specified.
-The fields defined by this specification are equally as applicable to full-fledged projects as they are to single-file scripts.

 Script runners MUST error if the specified ``dependencies`` cannot be provided.
 Script runners SHOULD error if no version of Python that satisfies the specified ``requires-python`` can be provided.